Ronnie Burns (singer): Early years and The Flies

 After six months residency at Pinocchios, Spry started booking The Flies into Sydney where they were arrested for vagrancy for having hair over their shoulders, but it was great publicity making all the papers.
 Back in Melbourne, Spry employed Carole West to organise a publicity shoot for TV and press to display his band having their long hair done at a women's hair salon in South Yarra.
 During the shoot, Burns sang with his guitar and was joined by apprentice hairdresser Lynne Randell – who was promptly signed by Spry and managed by West.
 In January 1965, they supported The Rolling Stones and Roy Orbison on their first Australian tour.

 In May 1965, The Flies embarked on their own six-week tour of Victoria, New South Wales, South Australia and Tasmania, becoming one of the first Australian beat groups to mount an extensive national tour.
 The Flies recorded their second single "Doing the Mod", in Sydney, which was released in June and was a hit in both there and Melbourne and became their signature song.
 Aside from The Go!!
 Show the band also appeared on the related ATV-0 offering, Kommotion.
 This show also included local artists miming to international hits.
 One of the dancers / mimers on Kommotion was Maggie Stewart, she also danced on ABC TV's Dig We Must where Burns introduced himself, the couple married in 1970.
-Another mimer on Kommotion was Burns' friend Meldrum.
+Another mimer on Kommotion was Burns's friend Meldrum.
 During The Flies national tour a third single "Can't You Feel" – composed by Burns and Thomas – became a minor national hit.
 By this time The Flies, alongside Billy Thorpe & the Aztecs, had become one of the most popular bands in the country.

 In September 1965, Burns decided to leave The Flies to go solo – his place was taken by Peter Nicoll from The Wild Colonials.
-Promoter Jeff Joseph who ran Pinocchios Promotions – the booking agency for Spry's artists – left and took over as Burns' manager.
+Promoter Jeff Joseph who ran Pinocchios Promotions – the booking agency for Spry's artists – left and took over as Burns's manager.
 An extended play was released by RCA consisting of four tracks from their singles, but was attributed to The Flies, vocal by Ronnie Burns.